qiboteam/qibo/README.md

 [![Matrix](https://img.shields.io/matrix/qibo%3Amatrix.org?logo=matrix)](https://matrix.to/#/#qibo:matrix.org)

-If you have a question about the project, please [contact us with](mailto:qiboteam@qibo.science).
+If you have a question about the project, please contact us with [📫 qiboteam@qibo.science](mailto:qiboteam@qibo.science).

 ## Supporters and collaborators